 SLUMLORD

 After renting to irresponsible people, a landlord can become less sensitive to the difficult situations in which some folks find themselves.
-There is a difference between a person who has fallen on hard times but maintains their self-respect and those who are slovenly and slightly sociopathic.
+There is a difference between a person who has fallen on hard times but maintains their self-respect and those who are slovenly and possibly sociopathic.

 Now I knew for certain.
 Later that day, I told Armina what I had witnessed and that I had no choice but to insist that they find another place to live.
 She responded as if she had rehearsed the string of vulgarities and racist expletives that she spit at me.
 She followed with a statement that also seemed rehearsed or perhaps one she had told her former landlords: “I will stay here for three months.
 I’m not paying another f***ing cent of rent.
 And there is nothing you can do about it.”

 After they were gone, I entered the apartment.
-I was confronted with a putrid smell and a filthy and badly damaged place which, less than a year earlier, had been a newly remodeled apartment.
+I was confronted with a putrid smell, filth and badly damaged place.
 There were chicken bones and grease stains ground into what had been a new carpet.
 The walls were smeared with filth and fingerprints.
 The doors were broken, some were off their hinges.
-The Kitchen was the worst mess.
+The kitchen was the worst mess.
 There was trash in the corners, the sink was plugged, and the place was crawling with cockroaches.
-They had apparently been broiling chicken in the oven with out a pan under it.
+They had apparently been broiling chicken in the oven without having a pan under it.
 The bottom of the oven was filled with chicken fat.
 The fat was so deep that it was just about to be in contact with the lower element of the oven.
-Had someone turned the oven on to bake, it is likely that the fat would have ignited.
+Had someone turned the oven on to bake, the fat would likely have ignited.
+The pile of garbage had grown to be 4 feet tall and 12 feet in diameter.
+Less than a year earlier, it had been a newly remodeled apartment.
+A few months later, the city of Portland passed an ordinance that required all landlords to provide garbage service for their tenants.
+I suspect that the pile of garbage behind my rental had something to do with that new law.

 Not all renters of low-cost housing are irresponsible.
 After I had remodeled the apartment a second time, I rented it to a native American woman and her African American partner.
-They maintained apartment well.
+They maintained the apartment well.
 They paid their rent, though it was occasionally late.
 I kept the rent low despite the improving character of the neighborhood.
 They stayed for thirteen years and left only after I had sold the property.

 Copyright 9/22/2022, by Theodore “Tod” Lundy, Architect